ganeshramb/Driver-drowsiness-detection/README.md

 Detect driver drowsiness using tensorflow and transfer learning

 ## Points to note
--Download the MRL eye Dataset
+-Download the MRL eye Dataset\n
--create 2 folders for train and test
+-create 2 folders for train and test \n
 -Inside the above created folders create 2 more folders for closed and open in each

 ## Note: